natgonzalez2329/natgonzalez2329/README.md

 ## A little more about me...

 ````
  I'm a passionate self-taught and currently studying as a Front End Developer at Laboratoria CL.
-I am looking forward to gain knowledge🧠 and experience 🏭, creative🎨 and perceptive🔭 with a hands-on approach to problem-solving.
+I am looking forward to gain knowledge🧠 and experience 🏭, I'm creative🎨 and perceptive🔭 with a hands-on approach to problem-solving.
 I enjoy coding for fun and love to explore and learn new things.
 ````

 *  🧐 Interested in full stack.
 Recent focus on backend.
 * 🔭 I’m currently working on **A Database Movies Finder**
 * 🌱 I’m currently learning **React.js, Mongo DB and Postman**
 * 📫 How to reach me: [natgonzalez2329@gmail.com](mailto:natgonzalez2329@gmail.com).
+* ✈️ I love to travel!!
 * ⚡ Fun fact: I've never have a dog, because I was allergic child, now on my 26 years I finally got one, and his name is Odin ❤️
 * 📝 Checkout my Resume/CV.